zotonic/zotonic/doc/manuals/templates/actions.rst

 called based on some server-side event that occurs.

-Making the templates this way is a different approach from the usual Javascript onLoad() binding of events, but, once you're used to it, is really simple to use and very, very powerful.
+Making the templates this way is a different approach from the usual Javascript onLoad() binding of events, but, once you’re used to it, is really simple to use and very, very powerful.